Why Does My Stomach Feel Empty Even Though I Ate?

 There are several potential causes of feeling hungry after eating.
 They can be related to dietary, physical, psychological, and behavioral factors.
 Let’s discuss each one.

 One of the biggest reasons why you may feel hungry after eating is because you didn’t eat enough.
-Maybe you’re trying to lose weight and are cutting down on portions, or you only had 10 minutes to eat, so you had a smaller meal.
+Maybe you’re trying to lose weight and cutting down on portions, or you only had 10 minutes to eat.
+So, you had a smaller meal.

-If your meal doesn’t contain enough calories to fill you up, you’ll probably find your stomach rumbling shortly after.
+But if that meal didn’t contain enough calories to fill you up, you’ll probably find your stomach rumbling shortly after.

-However, severely limiting your intake can not only lead to lingering feelings of hunger but it can also contribute to nutritional deficiencies that can hinder weight loss and impact overall health.
+Severely limiting your intake like this can not only lead to lingering feelings of hunger, but it can also contribute to nutritional deficiencies that can hinder weight loss and impact overall health.

 With that said, it’s not always easy to know exactly how much of each food group you should have to fill you up.
-But for starters, you can use the United States Department of Agriculture’s (USDA) My Plate food model recommendations as a reference.
+For starters, you can use the United States Department of Agriculture’s (USDA) My Plate food model recommendations as a reference.